6 Conclusion

 Additionally, the use of the Munich Chronotype Questionnaire (MCTQ), while a validated instrument, introduces the potential for recall and social desirability biases inherent to self-reported measures.
 However, the large sample size likely mitigates these biases, as predicted by the law of large numbers (DeGroot & Schervish, 2012, p.
 352).
 Furthermore, at the time of data collection, the MCTQ had not yet been officially validated in Portuguese (this was only introduced in 2020 by Reis et al. (2020)), which may have introduced minor inconsistencies, though its nature as a sleep log suggests this impact was minimal.

 Another factor to consider is the timing of data collection relative to the start of Daylight Saving Time (DST) in Brazil.
-On the day data collection commenced (October 15th, 2017 – \(80.15%\) of the data were collected on this day), a significant portion of respondents had just adjusted their clocks forward by one hour.
+On the day data collection commenced (October 15th, 2017 – \(80.153\%\) of the data used in this analysis were collected on this day), a significant portion of respondents adjusted their clocks forward by one hour.
 While this could theoretically influence their responses, the questions were specifically designed to capture daily routines, which were not affected by the DST adjustment at that moment.
 Furthermore, any potential effect of DST would likely strengthen the latitude hypothesis; however, this was not supported by the data.

 These limitations, while noteworthy, do not undermine the study’s findings but rather highlight areas for refinement in future research.